malevitzch/configs/bash/modules/files/README.md

 Adds the alias 'rmd' for removing directories.

 # longlines
-Finds the lines that are longer than than 80 in the file given as argument
+Finds the lines that are longer than than 80 in the file given as argument.
+Usage is 'longlines filename1 filename2 ...'.
+If no filenames are specified, the command recursively searches the directory.
+Directories may also be specified instead of filenames